vtexdocs/help-center-content/docs/tutorials/en/how-to-configure-xml-vtex-for-the-2015-update-of-the-specification-for-the-google-shopping-feed-and-the-google-product-taxonomy.md

 ---
-title: How to configure XML VTEX for the 2015 Update of the Specification for the Google Shopping feed and the Google product Taxonomy
+title: 'How to configure XML VTEX for the 2015 Update of the Specification for the Google Shopping feed and the Google product Taxonomy'
 id: tutorials_541
 status: DRAFT
 createdAt: 2017-04-27T22:02:13.320Z